European Citizens' and Parties' Attitudes towards Liberal Democracy

 Current working papers

-Decentralization and Electoral Geographies
+Decentralization and Electoral Geographies – finished

 The first part of this research project analysed the motives of state-wide parties to decentralize political power and the long-term consequences of political decentralization for fragmentation of the party system and intra-party disputes over public resources.
-The second part of this research project currently analyses the attention to territorial politics and parties' positions towards issues of territorial politics in newspapers and parliamentary speeches in the 20th and 21st century UK and Spain.
+The second part of this research project analysed the attention to territorial politics and parties' positions towards issues of territorial politics in newspapers and parliamentary speeches in the 20th and 21st century UK and Spain.
 For this project, we gathered extensive data sets of regional election results, regional party positions and newspaper articles.

 This research project has been funded twice by the German Research Foundation (DFG, PIs: André Kaiser, Leonce Röth).
 Further information and data can be found here.